captionpoint/captionpoint-plays/template/HOMES-POIROT-scratch.md

 ---

----

 ## HASTINGS:
----

-Poirot
-, what have I missed?
+Poirot, what have I missed?

 ---